mkropat/mkropat.github.io/_drafts/choosing-an-http-status-code.md

 Life is bliss, well... until someone tells you you're not doing this REST thing.
-Next thing you know, you can't sleep at night because you need to know if your new resource returns the RFC-compliant, Roy Fielding approved status code.
+Next thing you know, you can't sleep at night because you need to know if your new resource returns the RFC-compliant, Roy-Fielding-approved status code.
 Is it just a `200` here?
 Or should it really be a `204 No Content`?
 No, definitely a `202 Accepted`... or is that a `201 Created`?